2024 House Sitting Statistics – House Sitting Data Trend + Insights Into House Sitting

 The top challenge is finding new sits.
 38%, agree that finding new sits is a challenge.

-Communication can make it easier for house owners and sitters to find a good match.
-With open communication, it is easier to know if you should work together.
+Communication can help house owners and sitters find a good match.
+Open communication makes it easier to determine whether to work together.

 Second place was a tie.
 23% thought that moving around was a challenge.
-23% thought that it was hard to leave pets.
+23% felt that it was hard to leave pets.

-6% of voters, have found it hard to find house sitting assignments without pets.
-We have found that these types of assignments are more common in places where people have second homes.
+6% of voters have found it hard to find house-sitting assignments without pets.
+We have found that these assignments are more common in places where people have second homes.

-4% found it difficult to find house sit opportunities where you can bringing your dog with you.
-4% found it hard to deal with pet illness.
+4% found it difficult to find house-sit opportunities where they could bring their dogs with them, and 4% found it hard to deal with pet illness.

 86% of House Sitters Loved House Sitting In Europe Most